 Part 1: Learning How to do Great Glucose Experiments

-To make the most of your experience while wearing a CGM, we recommend becoming an effective N of 1 researcher.
-In scientific literature, when an experiment only has one subject (N=1), the evidence is considered anecdotal.
-At NutriSense, however, N=1 testing is essential.
-You are here to learn about yourself after all.
-To become a proficient N=1 experimenter, we are going to take a step back in time to fifth-grade science class and rediscover the tenets of The Scientific Method.
+To get the most out of your Nutrisense experience and your CGM, we recommend becoming a proficient N=1 researcher.
+While scientific literature considers experiments with just one subject as anecdotal, at Nutrisense, N=1 testing is crucial because you're here to learn about yourself.
+To become a proficient N=1 experimenter, we'll take a step back in time to fifth-grade science class and rediscover the tenets of The Scientific Method.

 1. Formulate a Question